substate-tech/ambel/README.md

 This is the README.md for the Chisel Lang Chisel3 RTL generator project called Ambel which is an AMBA APB APB2 AXI compnent module generator with an APB slave "APB slave" APB Control/Status APB Registers Register Map Verilog generator and other AMBA AP2 components like an APB bridge network "network on chip" NoC bit field configurable register pipeline slice "register file" open source hardware
+VHDL CSR
 --->
 ![AMBEL Logo](docs/AMBEL.png)

-A [Chisel3](https://github.com/chipsalliance/chisel3) library for generating [AMBA](https://developer.arm.com/architectures/system-architectures/amba) components featuring a Verilog APB slave generator
+A [Chisel3](https://github.com/chipsalliance/chisel3) library for generating [AMBA](https://developer.arm.com/architectures/system-architectures/amba) components featuring a Verilog CSR (Control & Status Register) APB slave generator

 # Overview
 AMBEL aims to provide a collection of parameterizable [Chisel3](https://github.com/chipsalliance/chisel3) Modules compatible with ARM's widely adopted [AMBA (Advanced Microcontroller Bus Architecture)](https://developer.arm.com/architectures/system-architectures/amba) protocols.
 The initial collection keeps it simple, focusing solely on [APB2](https://developer.arm.com/documentation/ihi0011/a/AMBA-APB) protocol and offering Modules that may be connected to implement APB2 networks connecting APB2 initators and targets.
 The key Module in this small collection is [`Apb2CSTrgt`](src/main/scala/Apb2CSTrgt.scala) which is an APB2 target (an APB slave) implementing control/status registers, defined using a simple JSON schema.